tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-making-squishit-work-with-amazon.md

 ### Building the S3 Keys

 The only really tricky thing about building the renderer is that it takes a string representing the disk location to render to.
-Changing what the renderer takes as a parameter would involve a more significant change to the core behavior than I&#8217;m comfortable making right now, so the first thing we need is a way to turn these disk locations into keys that S3 can use.
+Changing what the renderer takes as a parameter would involve a more significant change to the core behavior than I'm comfortable making right now, so the first thing we need is a way to turn these disk locations into keys that S3 can use.
 The key we create needs to match the relative path to that of the locally-rendered asset so that injecting the base url will yield the absolute path that we need.

 None of this is terribly difficult &#8211; the main edge cases we need to cover are

-  * Root appearing twice in the file path (because of Windows&#8217; drive lettering this is mostly an issue running on unix-based systems)
+  * Root appearing twice in the file path (because of Windows' drive lettering this is mostly an issue running on unix-based systems)
   * Virtual directories

 To meet these requirements the two pieces of information that we need inside the key builder are the physical application path and virtual directory.
 Here are some tests: